Sanjay Subrahmanyam: Accolades

 In 2012, Subrahmanyam was awarded the first Infosys Prize in Humanities, for his 'path-breaking contribution to history'.
 He also served as a Humanities jury member for the prize from 2019.

 He was elected to the American Academy of Arts and Sciences in 2009 and as a corresponding fellow to the British Academy in 2016.
 Bryn Mawr College in Pennsylvania selected Dr. Subrahmanyam as the 2009 Mary Flexner Lecturer.
 He was elected professor and to the chair Histoire Globale de la Première Modernité at the Collège de France in 2013.

-On 67 February 2017, Subrahmanyam received an honoris causa doctorate from the Université catholique de Louvain.
+On 6 February 2017, Subrahmanyam received an honoris causa doctorate from the Université catholique de Louvain.

 The Martine Aublet Prize for 2018 was awarded to Subrahmanyam for his book, L'inde sous les yeux de l'Europe: mots, peuples, empires (Alma Editeur, 2018), by the Musée de Quai Branly.

-In February 2019, Sanjay Subrahmanyam was awarded the controversial Dan David Prize for History (jointly with Kenneth Pomeranz, Chicago).
+In February 2019, Sanjay Subrahmanyam was awarded the Dan David Prize for History (jointly with Kenneth Pomeranz, Chicago).

 In 2022, Sanjay Subrahmanyam was awarded the Comité International des Sciences Historiques (CISH) Prize in History at the XXIII Congress of the Historical Sciences in Poznan, Poland.